Growing Fresh Salad Greens Indoors

 5. Harvesting and Enjoying Your Salad Greens

-Once your salad greens have reached maturity, it’s time to harvest and savour the fruits of your labour:
+Once your salad greens have reached maturity, it’s time to harvest and savor the fruits of your labor:

 • Timing: Harvest your greens when they reach the desired size and texture.
 Different varieties may have other maturation times, so refer to the specific guidelines for each type.